DA COSTA AND BARTON LEAD MERRIMACK COLLEGE PAST MAINE, 7-1

-Sophomore forward Stephane Da Costa had two goals and an assist for the Warriors
+Sophomore forward Stephane Da Costa picks up two goals and assist Warriors

 NORTH ANDOVER, MA - In front of a sellout crowd of 2,431, the 17th-ranked Merrimack hockey team returned to the completely renovated Lawler Arena in grand fashion, defeating #9/11 Maine 7-1 Saturday afternoon at Lawler Arena.